Literature: Noli Me Tangere

 - Luke, I Am Your Father: Father Damaso is Maria Clara's real father.

-- Market-Based Title: The English translation was called The Social Cancer.
+- Market-Based Title: The first English translation was called The Social Cancer.

 - No Name Given: The Governor-General.